 When Royal Princess debuted, passengers complained that two staples on the lines' other ships were lacking: the aft pool and the promenade deck.
 In response, Princess made changes to get versions of those on Regal Princess, with some success.
 The aft pool is a solid, though small, addition to Regal Princess, but the promenade still misses the mark.
 It doesn't wrap the ship like a true promenade; instead, it comprises two outdoor decks -- one portside, the other starboard side -- that are only accessible by cutting through the ship.

 A highlight onboard is the food, which we enjoyed in most venues.
 The buffet offers tremendous variety, with many options for international palates, and the for-fee restaurants -- specifically Sabatini's and Crown Grill -- are reasonably priced.
 Still, those who don't want to pay have enough options that they won't feel slighted.
 Conversely, those who want to splurge on the Chef's Table and the Winemaker's dinner will likely feel as if it was money well spent.

-While Princess fans will recognize the things they love about the line onboard Regal Princess, this class of ships represents a major evolution for the line.
-Careful thought has clearly been given to many of its public spaces, restaurants and activities, resulting in an overall vibe that's relaxing and fun -- exactly what you want a vacation to be.
+While this new technology represents a major evolution for the line, Princess fans will still find the things they love about the line onboard this ship.
+The overall vibe is relaxing and fun -- exactly what you want a vacation to be.

 Passengers tend to be a solid mix of older and younger couples, as well as families, which are more prevalent during the summer and holiday seasons and while Regal Princess sails the Caribbean.
 While many passengers are North Americans, Europeans and Asians do sail the line, especially during Regal Princess' European sailings.
 When the ship is Down Under, the passenger base skews heavily in favor of Australians and New Zealanders with Japanese, Chinese and Korean cruisers heavily represented.